graik/biskit/trunk/README.txt

 field if the above link shouldn't work).

-* some test pickles still need to be re-created on 64 bit

-    see bug 1624505
+* most pickles in test/ are still using the older versions of PDBModel, this is partly intentional (ensuring backwards compability).

 * not all scripts are tested